adityagrover111/the-pine-lodge/README.md

-Pine Lodge – Cabin Booking Management System
+# Pine Lodge – Cabin Booking Management System

-Pine Lodge is a responsive cabin booking management system built with React, Supabase, React Query, and Styled Components.
-It provides an end-to-end workflow for managing cabins, guests, and reservations for a fictional lodge.
+A full-stack booking management system for a fictional lodge.
+Built with **React**, **Supabase**, **React Query**, and **Styled Components**.

+This project lets admins manage cabins, guests, and reservations with a clean dashboard, live data updates, and flexible workflows.

-Features
+## Features

-Responsive admin dashboard for managing cabins, guests, and reservations
+- Dashboard to manage cabins, guests, and reservations

-Supabase backend integration for database, authentication, and file storage
+- Supabase backend for database, authentication, and file storage

-Secure API access with real-time data synchronization

-React Query for efficient data fetching, caching, and mutations
+- React Query for fetching, caching, and updating data

-Styled Components for scoped, dynamic, and maintainable UI design
+- Styled Components for maintainable, scoped styles

-Admin workflows for check-in/check-out handling, dashboard analytics, and flexible filtering/sorting
+- Admin tools: check-in/out handling, analytics, filtering, and sorting

-Tech Stack
+## Tech Stack

+- React
+- Supabase
+- React Query
-Frontend: React, React Query, Styled Components
+- Styled Components

-Backend: Supabase (Database, Auth, Storage)

-Deployment: Vercel/Netlify (optional)